GAMS-dev/gamspy/docs/user/set.rst

 Singleton Sets
 ===============

-A singleton set in GAMS is a special set that has at most one element (zero elements are allowed as well).
+A singleton set in GAMSPy is a special set that has at most one element (zero elements are allowed as well).
 Like other sets, singleton sets may have a domain with several dimensions.
 Singleton sets are declared with the boolean ``is_singleton`` in the :meth:`gamspy.Set` class (or the :meth:`gamspy.Container` class). ::